 Aesthetically, the tendency is to leave as much fullness in the upper eyelids as possible.
 Removal of too much fat from the upper eyelids can give one a hollow appearance that is not desirable.
 Often the fat pad in the upper eyelid adjacent to the nose is bulging forward and is reduced in size at the time of upper eyelid blepharoplasty surgery.
 This is done conservatively to get rid of the bulge without causing a hollow appearance.
 Some patients benefit with removal of the superficial skin while leaving the underlying muscle, which can be helpful in older patients or those with pre-existent muscle weakness before surgery that can worsen eyelid closure after surgery.
 Others, most in fact, benefit with some eyelid muscle removal, which can help reduce the crows feet appearance and provide a subtle and pleasing brow lift.

 Yes.
-There are several options to include Botox, filler, and surgery to improve these areas.
+There are several options to include Wrinkle Blocker, filler, and surgery to improve these areas.
 Dr. Burroughs has published an article in the Archives of Facial Plastic Surgery journal, detailing an optimal technique to address these concerns at the same time as upper blepharoplasty surgery.

 Yes.
 It is very common for patients to have surgery done to improve function at the same time that cosmetic surgery is done.
 The portion(s) of the surgery that is done to improve eyelid function and eye comfort may be covered by your insurance company.